mandrasch/sprinkle-modern-js-into-php/README.md

 Each directory has it's own README.md

-Resources:
+Resources: See folders for experiments

-- https://laracasts.com/series/whats-new-in-vue-3/episodes/14 => for vue we always need id="app"?